 Urban Permaculture Alternative Break

-Join Jewish Farm School for a unique alternative spring break opportunity.
-In 2017 we will be piloting a new version of this successful program with a focus on urban social permaculture.
+Join Jewish Farm School for a unique alternative break opportunity.
+In 2017 we will focus on urban permaculture, agroecology, and food justice.

 Together we will explore how the ethics, principles, and processes of permaculture can inform the development of community-based economic, food, and social systems designed for long-term justice and sustainability.
-Our diverse and innovative curriculum includes presentations, dialogue, experiential activities, and service-learning field trips that focus on social permaculture in Philadelphia.
+Our diverse and innovative curriculum includes presentations, dialogue, experiential activities, and service-learning field trips that focus urban agriculture and food justice in Philadelphia.

 Through volunteering with urban farms, mission-driven organizations, and social enterprises, students learn about diverse challenges, successes, and strategies that they can apply to a real-world project within their own communities back home.